 There are three aspects to this change.
-First, we will need to set up our router so that our SMTP server can communicate with the outside world.
-Secondly, we will need to create a listing for our SMTP server so that other SMTP servers know where to look when they have email for our domain (the MX host setting).
-Finally we will of course have to adjust our Postfix configuration.
+First, I will need to create a listing for my SMTP server so that other SMTP servers know where to look when they have email for my domain (the MX host setting).
+Secondly, I will set up my router/firewall so that my SMTP server can communicate with the outside world.
+Finally I will of course have to adjust my Postfix configuration.

-Setting your MX host means telling the world what the address of the SMTP server is for any given domain.
-This can take the form of saying that the MX host address for the domain stuffandstuff.com is simply stuffandstuff.com.
+Setting your MX host means telling the world what the address of the SMTP server is for mail for your domain.
+This can take the form of saying that the MX host address for the domain acorp.com is simpy acorp.com

 Why is this necessary then?
 A couple of reasons.
-First, if stuffandstuff has a ton of email, they might need more mail servers.
-One way to distribute the load is to set multiple hosts in the MX host setting: mail1.stuffandstuff.com, mail2.stuffandstuff.com, etc. These can be given priorities so that an SMTP server trying to deliver mail to a stuffandstuff.com account will try them in order.
-Or maybe stuffandstuff.com don’t want the hassle of email management and have outsourced the job to mailandstuff.com.
-Then they would need to tell the world that email destined for stuffandstuff.com should be directed to the SMTP server at mailandstuff.com (which is hopefully configured to accept mail for that destination).
+First, if ACORP has a ton of email, they might need more mail servers.
+One way to distribute the load is to set multiple hosts in the MX host setting: mail1.acorp.com, mail2.acorp.com, etc. These can be given priorities so that an SMTP server trying to deliver mail to a acorp.com account will try them in order.
+Or maybe acorp.com don’t want the hassle of email management and have outsourced the job to BCORP.
+Then they would need to tell the world that email destined for acorp.com should be directed to the SMTP server at bcorp.com (which is hopefully configured to accept mail for that destination).

-You may have followed other guides instructing you to set the MX host to the mail subdomain, e.g. mail.stuffandstuff.com.
-If you don’t use a separate machine for mail, there’s absolutely no reason for this.
+Most guides to selfhosted email will instruct you to set the MX host to the mail subdomain, e.g. mail.acorp.com.
+If you don’t use a separate machine for mail, there’s absolutely no need for this (2020 note: This is technically true – a mail subdomain doesn’t help in any way shape or form, it’s just a convention.
+But some advanced online services and protocols will likely find the lack of a mail subdomain objectionable much further down the line).
 Setting the MX host is about finding your SMTP server as simply as possible and the overall domain name will accomplish that just as well as intricate subdomains that may complicate matters once we start adding certificates.
 Keep it simple, stupid.

-I cannot give precise instructions here as the details depend on how you got your domain.
-You will need to go to the settings in your account with whoever sold you the domain and enter the details there.
-Here’s a screenshot of my account with domainnameshop.com (who don’t pay me anything to say that I recommend their services as cheap and reliable):
+MX settings are likely found at the domain name registrar (e.g. namecheap, godaddy, etc.) Here’s a screenshot of my account with domainnameshop.com (who don’t pay me anything to say that I recommend their services as cheap and reliable):

 The domain for which the setting is valid appears on the left and the address of the MX host is on the right.
 The host is given priority 1 (i.e. first priority) as there are no other hosts.

 Once the MX host for a domain has been found, the next step is a DNS lookup to find the IP address for madsmi.de.
 Needless to say you will have had to configure this as well to point in the right direction.
 For my account at domainnameshop.com it is simply a matter of clicking the ‘DNS-pegere’ tab.
-No, I don’t really know why it’s in Norwegian, either.
 An SMTP server with mail for me will look up my MX host, then the domain name on a DNS server, find my IP address, and then finally arrive at my router’s door.

+If however, I am setting up Postfix to run on a host in my network, I need to forward the port on the router to the host in question.
 If you have set anything else up on your server, apart from email, you already know about port forwarding.
 If not, port forwarding is telling your router that requests at a certain port should be redirected to a specfic host (and optionally on a different port) on the network.
-In our case we want requests at port 25, the standard SMTP port, to go to the machine we run Postfix on.
+In my case I want requests at the router’s port 25 (WAN side), the standard SMTP port, to go to the machine I run Postfix on.

 I am not going to go into detail here as port forwarding as a subject is beyond the scope of a Postfix setup guide.
-You can try a tutorial or two on port forwarding.
-Or just google ‘port forwarding tutorial‘.
+There’s a decent tutorial here.

-Okay, so now foreign SMTP servers should be able to find our Postfix instance.
-Now we need to make Postfix accept email addressed to us on our internet domain as opposed to the kind of in-house mail that we have played with so far.
+Okay, so now foreign SMTP servers should be able to find my Postfix instance.
+Now I need to make Postfix accept email addressed to us on my internet domain as opposed to the kind of in-house mail that I have played with so far.